pyslm.analysis Package

 ScanIterator(models, layers)

-The Scan Iterator class provides a method to iterate at a variable timestep across a BuildFile consisting of list of Layer and Model provided as the input.
+The Scan Iterator class provides funtionality to iterate at a variable timestep across a build file consisting of a Layer list and Model provided as its input.

 ScanVectorIterator(layers)

-ScanVectorIterator provides an iterator that will traverse across every scan vector (linear) across both hatch and contour scan vectors for all layers passed into the constructor.
+ScanVectorIterator provides an iterator that will traverse across every scan vector (linearly) across both hatch and contour scan vectors for all layers passed into the constructor.

 TimeNode([parent, id, value])